zfcampus/apigility-documentation/modules/zf-apigility-documentation.md

 Introduction
 ------------

-This ZF2 module can be used with conjunction with Apigility in order to:
+This Zend Framework module can be used with conjunction with Apigility in order to:

 - provide an object model of all captured documentation information, including:
   - All APIs available.